LEGION OF SUPER-HEROES

-Andromeda (Laurel Gand), Shrinking Violet (Salu Digby) & Kinetix (Zoe Saugin) join the Legion (1st app. of all).
-1st app.
-Gates (Ti'julk Mr'asz), Ion (dies), Lume & Micro.
+Andromeda (Laurel Gand), Shrinking Violet (Salu Digby) and Kinetix (Zoe Saugin) join the Legion (first appearance of all).
+First appearance Gates (Ti'julk Mr'asz), Ion (dies), Lume and Micro.

-Apparition and Andromeda escort Tomb, Cannus (Cahvey Cannus) & Brawler to the new Legion Academy on Warnabros.
+Apparition and Andromeda escort Tomb, Cannus (Cahvey Cannus) and Brawler to the new Legion Academy on Warnabros.

 Showcase '95 #6 (July 1995)

 Invisible Kid fashions the Legion flight rings from a discarded byproduct of Brainy's experiment.

 Triad neutral is critically injured; a team pursues Tangleweb.

 Legion vol. 4 #67 (Apr.
 1995)